ioskit/ioskit.github.io/_kits/UIKit.md

 * The new `UIAlertController` class replaces the `UIActionSheet` and `UIAlertView` classes as the preferred way to display alerts in your app.
 * The new `UIPrinterPickerController` class offers a view controller-based way to display a list of printers and to select one to use during printing.
 Printers are represented by instances of the new `UIPrinter` class.
 * You can take the user directly to your app-related settings in the Settings app.
 Pass the `UIApplicationOpenSettingsURLString` constant to the `openURL:` method of the `UIApplication` class.

+### iOS 7

+The UIKit framework (UIKit.framework) includes the following enhancements:

+* All UI elements have been updated to present the new look associated with iOS 7.
+* UIKit Dynamics lets you mimic real-world effects such as gravity in your animations; see Dynamic Behaviors for Views.
+* Text Kit provides sophisticated text editing and display capabilities; see Text Kit.
+* The UIView class defines the following additions:
+  * The tintColor property applies a tint color to both the view and its subviews.
+For information on how to apply tint colors, see iOS 7 UI Transition Guide.
+  * You can create keyframe-based animations using views.
+You can also make changes to your views and specifically prevent any animations from being performed.
+* The UIViewController class defines the following additions:
+  * View controller transitions can be customized, driven interactively, or replaced altogether with ones you designate.
+  * View controllers can now specify their preferred status bar style and visibility.
+The system uses the provided information to manage the status bar style as new view controllers appear.
+You can also control how this behavior is applied using the UIViewControllerBasedStatusBarAppearance key in your app’s Info.plist file.
+* The UIMotionEffect class defines the basic behavior for motion effects, which are objects that define how a view responds to device-based motion.
+* Collection views add support for intermediate layout transitions and invalidation contexts (invalidation contexts help you improve the performance of your custom layout code).
+You can also apply UIKit Dynamics to collection view layout attributes to animate the items in the collection.
+* The imageNamed: method of UIImage supports retrieving images stored in asset catalogs, which are a way to manage and optimize assets that have multiple sizes and resolutions.
+You create asset catalogs in Xcode.
+* There are methods on UIView and UIScreen for creating a snapshot of their contents.
+Generating snapshots using these new interfaces is significantly faster than rendering the view or screen contents yourself.
+* Gesture recognizers can specify dependencies dynamically to ensure that one gesture recognizer fails before another is considered.
+* The UIKeyCommand class wraps keyboard events received from an external hardware keyboard.
+These events are delivered to the app’s responder chain for processing.
+* A UIFontDescriptor object describes a font using a dictionary of attributes.
+Use font descriptors to interoperate with other platforms.
+* The UIFont and UIFontDescriptor classes support dynamic text sizing, which improves legibility for text in apps.
+With this feature, the user controls the desired font size that all apps in the system should use.
+* The UIActivity class now supports new activity types, including activities for sending items via AirDrop, adding items to a Safari reading list, and posting content to Flickr, Tencent Weibo, and Vimeo.
+* The UIApplicationDelegate protocol adds methods for handling background fetch behaviors.
+The UIScreenEdgePanGestureRecognizer class is a new gesture recognizer that tracks pan gestures that originate near an edge of the screen.
+* UIKit adds support for running in a guided-access mode, which allows an app to lock itself to prevent modification by the user.
+This mode is intended for institutions such as schools, where users bring their own devices but need to run apps provided by the institution.
+* State restoration now allows the saving and restoration of any object.
+Objects adopting the UIStateRestoring protocol can write out state information when the app moves to the background and have that state restored during subsequent launches.
+* Table views now support estimating the height of rows and other elements, which improves scrolling performance.
+* You can now more easily configure a UISearchDisplayController object to work with a UINavigationBar object.